satyamg1620/NeMo-Guardrails/docs/getting-started/installation-guide.md

 # Installation Guide

-This guide walks you through the following steps to install NeMo Guardrails:
+This guide walks you through the following steps to install the NeMo Guardrails SDK:

 1. Setting up a fresh virtual environment.
 2. Installing using `pip`.